Center for Effective Global Action

-The Center for Effective Global Action (CEGA), earlier known as the Center of Evaluation for Global Action, is a research network based at the University of California that advances global health and development through impact evaluation and economic analysis.
+The Center for Effective Global Action (CEGA), earlier known as the Center of Evaluation for Global Action, is a research network based at the University of California, Berkeley that advances global health and development through impact evaluation and economic analysis.
 The Center's researchers use randomized controlled trials and other rigorous forms of evaluation to promote sustainable social and economic development around the world.

 History and Mission

 CEGA was established in 2008 by Economics Professor Edward Miguel, Temina Madon, and colleagues at UC Berkeley.
 The Center's founders, including Haas School of Business Professor Paul Gertler, are considered pioneers in the field of impact evaluation.
 They have led some of the most influential field experiments in recent years, including evaluations of school-based deworming in Kenya and of the Oportunidades program in Mexico.

 The Center is guided by the principle that economic policy and social programs should be based on scientific evidence.
 In support of this vision, CEGA researchers rigorously test anti-poverty strategies and disseminate their findings to governments and other decision-makers.
 The Center also invests in developing junior researchers in the U.S. and in low- and middle-income countries.

 CEGA is currently led by Faculty Director Edward Miguel and Executive Director Carson Christiano.